luccamarshall/Cape-Garden/README.md

 - **Minimalistic Design**: The website has a clean and simple design to ensure a focus on content.
 - **Responsive Layout**: The website is fully responsive and works well on all devices.
 - **Image Gallery**: The website includes an image gallery to showcase the company's projects.
-- **Contact Form**: A contact form is available for potential clients to get in touch.
+- **contact Form**: A contact form is available for potential clients to get in touch.
 - **Animations**: Subtle animations are used to enhance the user experience.

 ## Technologies Used